Updated: August 2024

 Current ratio

-This ratio look at a company’s current assets (assets that can be turned into cash within one year) and compares them with its current liabilities (payments that are due within one year).
+This ratio looks at a company’s current assets (assets that can be turned into cash within one year) and compares them with its current liabilities (payments that are due within one year).
 It is asking: Are the current assets sufficient to pay the current liabilities?
 Is the current ratio greater than 1?
 If not, then the company may have a liquidity problem and could be heading for trouble.

 Current ratio = Current Assets/Current Liabilities